Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Getting Started With Vapi

 Vapi’s core product is its assistants, which are automated voice assistants (or bots) that can make or take calls.
-For this review, we'll focus on the user interface instead of using software development kits (SDKs).
+For this review, we'll focus on the user interface and how I used it to build my own assistants.

 1. Creating Your First Vapi AI Assistant